 - A minimum of 2 years of yoga teaching experience within a historically marginalized community

 - Must be actively teaching or have recently taught (within the past 9 months) in a historically marginalized community

 - In financial need (annual income <$30,000 USD OR country-based equivalent income)

 Selection priority will be for teachers who are personally more economically vulnerable, come from the communities where they teach, and have a history of teaching in said communities.

-The program is open to candidates who have previously received funding, grants, or scholarships from Yoga Alliance, the Yoga Alliance Foundation, and/or Ivy Child International.
+The program was open to candidates who have previously received funding, grants, or scholarships from Yoga Alliance, the Yoga Alliance Foundation, and/or Ivy Child International.

 Your monetary gift will support yoga professionals’ livelihoods and their important work in sharing this healing practice.
 We thank you for your contribution in helping us continue to foster the high quality, safe, accessible, and equitable teaching of yoga.

 For more information about this program or other Yoga Alliance Foundation activities in response to COVID-19, please visit our Frequently Asked Questions page or email us at email@example.com.